Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

 ### Product View Page
 <img src="Assets/Screen Shots/Product View.png" alt="Product View">

 All the information from the item which was clicked is displayed.
-This includes pulling through the the number already in the cart and populating the quantity input box.
+This includes pulling through the number already in the cart and populating the quantity input box.
 Again, if you amend the quantity it will be reflected in the 'In Cart' section and be highlighted.

 * Recipe Carousel
-    * The 3 filters from the Recipe Page are used here again, once selected, a user clicks serach and a carousel will be dispalyed which scrolls automatically on a 2 second delay
+    * The 3 filters from the Recipe Page are used here again, once selected, a user clicks search and a carousel will be displayed which scrolls automatically on a 2 second delay
     * If the user hovers over an image the carousel will stop
     * If the user clicks on an image it will open that recipe in a new page